AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Object lists

-Below are some types of object lists that you can find in Workfront and some of the areas where they display by default when you have rights to view an object.
+Below are some types of object lists that you can find in [!DNL Workfront] and some of the areas where they display by default when you have rights to view an object.

 >[!NOTE]
 >
 >* This list is not comprehensive.
 Each of these object lists can also appear on a report or a dashboard.
 For example, a Project report or a dashboard that contains a Project report also displays a list of projects.
 >* In this list, "select" means that you need to click the name of the item, not the checkbox to the left of the name.

 <table style="table-layout:auto">
  <col>
  <col>
  <thead>
   <tr>
-   <th><strong>Workfront list</strong></th>
+   <th><strong>[!DNL Workfront] list</strong></th>
    <th><strong>Location of object list</strong></th>
   </tr>
  </thead>